polleverywhere/moat/README.md

 # Moat

-Moat is a minimalist authorization library for Ruby web applications.
-It is inspired by [Pundit](https://github.com/varvet/pundit).
+Moat is a minimalist authorization library for Ruby web applications, inspired by [Pundit](https://github.com/varvet/pundit).
 It is used today in production by Poll Everywhere and has been praised for its auditability and testability by security audit firms.

 Moat features:

-* Scope-first approach to resource authorization.
+* Scope-first approach to resource authorization
-* Runtime assertions in the controller to blow up if a resource is *not* authorized.
+* Runtime assertions in the controller throw an exception if a resource is *not* authorized for fail safety
-* RSpec matchers that make testing easy and fun for engineers, auditable by security auditing firms, and readable by non-technical people.
+* RSpec matchers that make testing easy and fun for engineers, auditable by security auditing firms, and readable by non-technical people
-* Plain' ol' Ruby objects (PORO) for better extensibility and to be more understandable to Ruby developers who have to dig into the guts of Moat.
+* Plain' ol' Ruby objects (PORO) for better extensibility and to be more understandable to Ruby developers who have to dig into the guts of Moat

 ## Moat vs. Pundit